New York Tattoo License Guide • 2026

 You should follow the New York City Tattoo License process.
 That includes applying for the license, registering for the city’s 3-hour infection control course, passing the written exam, and waiting for the city license and badge before working.

 Yes.
-Erie, Suffolk, and Albany Counties each have their own approaches to artist credentials, facility approval, exams, and fees.
+Erie, Suffolk, and Albany Counties, for example, each have their own approaches to artist credentials, facility approval, exams, and fees.
 Monroe County currently says it does not require a local tattoo or body art permit.

 No. New York tattoo regulation can change significantly by jurisdiction.
 Always verify the exact city or county requirements before you begin tattooing.